hoffmangroup/segway/doc/segway.rst

 wish to train only on a subset of your data, as described in :ref:`positions`.

-When all threads are complete, Segway picks the parameter set with the best likelihood and copies it to ``params.params``.
+When all iterations are complete, Segway picks the parameter set with the best likelihood and copies it to ``params.params``.

 There are two different modes of training available, unsupervised and